mharen/mharen.github.io/blog/2011/2011-11-how-to-give-better-technical.md

 **For the love of all that is holy know how to use the presentation equipment.** I refuse to be that guy stuck in the front of the room fiddling with the projector and microphone for the first 15 minutes of a 60 minute talk. *Don't be that guy. *I usually present in the same room with the same equipment but I still show up an hour early to get everything ready to go.

 Don't be afraid to **let others help you.** If you are supposed to record something or teleconference the talk, ask a trusted coworker or friend to oversee that stuff.
 You don't want to be worrying about it if you can help it.
 This works for simple stuff, too.
-You can ask someone to keep an eye out for questions in the chat room or let you know if you went too quickly through something. <br />
+You can ask someone to keep an eye out for questions in the chat room or let you know if you went too quickly through something.

 <hr />
 "Great tips, but **how do I actually put one of these together?**" you ask?
 Unfortunately, it's a lot of work, but the more work you do to prepare, the easier the actual presentation will be.
 Don't skimp on preparation (your audience can tell)!

 I think most presentations are terrible because the presenter wasn't honest with himself regarding what needed to be done.
-There’s a lot more to presenting than many realize:<br />
+There’s a lot more to presenting than many realize:

 <ul>
 <li>Pick a topic</li>
 <li>Identify what you want to cover in the topic</li>